MurhafSousli/ngx-wordpress/README.md

 #### Services:

- - `WpService`    Service to get a collection or model, authenticate and
+ - `WpService`    One service for all operations (Access/Authenticate/Configure).

  ---